Include a gift in your will

 Registered charity numbers: 288701 (England and Wales) and SC039479 (Scotland).

-If you’ve decided you want to remember WaterAid in your will, you can take the following wording to your solicitor.
+If you prefer, you can take the following wording to your solicitor.
 They will make sure your will is valid and that your wishes are followed.

 A share of your estate